18-Day Mexico Day Of the Dead

 Tonight, it’s time for a Mexico-style farewell.
 Get ready for some final rounds of your favourite tacos, maybe washed down with a margarita or two.
 A perfect finale to an incredible adventure!

-Accommodation: Presidente InterContinental Cancun or similar
+Accommodation: Presidente InterContinental Cancun (or similar), Cancun

 Included: Breakfast and Dinner